 If you use this form to report a bias incident, the following individuals will receive the report:

-These individuals will assess the report and forward the report to the appropriate office(s) or administrator(s).
-For example, for incidents that took place in the classroom, the department chair and/or dean of the school or college will be notified.
+These individuals will assess the report and share the report as needed with other relevant employees to ensure appropriate and consistent response.
+For example, for incidents that took place in the classroom, the department chair and/or dean of the school or college may be notified.

-If you make an anonymous report using this form, St. Thomas will not be able to respond directly to you, but will assess the information submitted and consider appropriate next steps.
+If you make an anonymous report using this form, St. Thomas will not be able to respond directly to you but will assess the information submitted and consider appropriate next steps.
 St. Thomas is limited in steps it can take in the absence of a reporting party.

-Starting in 2019, St. Thomas will start a pilot program to share summary data collected from these reports as part of an annual report to the community.
+St. Thomas shares summary data collected from these reports as part of an annual report to the community.
 In addition, the nature of an incident may be shared as part of educational or restorative responses to the report.
-No personally identifiable information about a target or reporter will be shared by St. Thomas in the summary reports or in campus communications, unless an individual has provided consent.
+No personally identifiable information about a target or reporter will be shared by St. Thomas in the summary reports or in campus communications.